More about Cloud File Sharing

 Mounting SMB in Linux

 From all of this it’s clear that using the same share for Linux and Windows is not an easy job, and the cloud isn’t helping.
-The major cloud file service offerings, such as Amazon EFS, Amazon FSx, or Azure Files, either provide access to NFS or SMB, not both.
+The major cloud file service offerings, such as Amazon EFS, most versions of Amazon FSx, or Azure Files either provide access to NFS or SMB, not both.
 Cloud Volumes ONTAP offers a solution: support for both NFS and SMB access for volumes on AWS and Azure.

 Cloud Volumes ONTAP offers a versatile enterprise file sharing storage for hybrid and multicloud environments, with many advanced storage features such as high availability, data protection, cost-saving storage efficiencies, data tiering, and more.
 With Cloud Volumes ONTAP, data can be accessed over SMB, NFS, or both at the same time, which allows Windows and Linux environments to have concurrent access to the same files on the same volume.